grezniczek/emm_tools/README.md

   ![Screensnip: Module System Configuration Shortcut](images/reveal_module_shortcut.png)
 - Both provide a 'Return to project' link is displayed on the _Module Manager_ page.
   ![Screensnip: Return to Project Shortcut](images/return_to_project.png)
+- **Module config query in MySQL Simple Admin** - Adds shortcut links for individual modules on the _Project Module Manager_ page, which open the _MySQL Simple Admin_ external module in a new browser tab (automatically performing a query for the module's settings in the current project's context).

 ## Changelog

 Version | Description
 ------- | --------------------
-v1.0.1  | Bug fixes.
-v1.0.0  | Initial release.
+v1.1.0  | New feature: Query module config in MySQL Simple Admin v1.0.1  | Bug fixes. v1.0.0  | Initial release.